abuelhijarwad/abuelhijarwad/README.md

 - 👋 Hi, I’m @abuelhijarwad
 - 👀 I LOVE electrical engineering && embedded systems engineering
-- 📚 currently computer engineering student at Technion - Israel Institute of Technology
+- 📚 currently electrical engineering student at Technion - Israel Institute of Technology
 - 🥊 Athlete and fun lover
 - 📫 How to reach me: abuelhijarwad@gmail.com
 - ❤️‍🔥 2 hours of sleep, 600 mg of caffeine and a fucking dream (: